kleinbottle/swanlotus/content/blogs/mind-of-tesla/mind-of-tesla.md

 of consciousness, and also allows communication by language; and

 #.
 Cosmic consciousness which includes simple and self consciousness, but
-which in addition allows ``a consciousness of the cosmos, that is, of the life and order of the universe''~\cite[p~3]{bucke48} and ``an intellectual enlightenment or illumination which alone would place the individual on a new plane of existence---would make him almost a member of a new species''~\cite[p~3]{bucke48}.
+which in addition allows "a consciousness of the cosmos, that is, of the life and order of the universe" [@bucke48 (p 3)] and "an intellectual enlightenment or illumination which alone would place the individual on a new plane of existence---would make him almost a member of a new species" [@bucke48 (p 3)].
 Bucke stated that the burden of his book was to expound the nature of this exalted state and identify some of its exemplars.
-\end{enumerate}

 While there have been many extraordinary spiritual leaders of humankind with superior mental attributes, Tesla's phenomenal mental abilities present one of the most prominent examples of such abilities in a man or woman of science.
-Whether or not Tesla possessed ``cosmic consciousness'' in accordance with Bucke's definition, we may justifiably ask whether Tesla possessed a more evolved mind than the ordinary human being.
-Or more precisely, was Tesla a representative from our future, in which those possessing his faculties would be more numerous than today?
-It is a tantalizing question that may have no clear cut answers.
+Whether or not Tesla possessed "cosmic consciousness" in accordance with Bucke's definition, we may justifiably ask whether Tesla possessed a more evolved mind than the ordinary human being. _Or more precisely, was Tesla a representative from our future, in which those possessing his faculties would be more numerous than today?_ It is a tantalizing question that may have no clear cut answers for now.

-\section{Conclusions}
+## Conclusions

-Like Icarus, Tesla sought the freedom of flight.
-Like Prometheus, Tesla wrested the subtle fire of electricity from the realm of the invisible and brought it down into the world of mortals.
-Like Zeus, he wielded the thunderbolt by creating lightning artificially.
-Like Archimedes of Syracuse, his thoughts were always on a grand scale and he was not only the theoretical mathematical physicist but also the practical engineer-inventor.
+Like [Icarus](https://en.wikipedia.org/wiki/Icarus), Tesla sought the freedom of flight.
+Like [Prometheus](https://en.wikipedia.org/wiki/Prometheus), Tesla wrested the subtle fire of electricity from the realm of the invisible and brought it down into the world of mortals.
+Like [Zeus](https://en.wikipedia.org/wiki/Zeus), he wielded the thunderbolt by creating lightning artificially.
+Like [Archimedes](https://en.wikipedia.org/wiki/Archimedes), his thoughts were always on a grand scale and he was not only the theoretical mathematical physicist but also the practical engineer-inventor.

 Tesla was larger than life and greater than most of his fellow human beings.
 He excelled in his intellect, power of will and visualization, and his moral sense.